-SAED2472 Creativity in Art, Design and Education Staff Contact: Amanda Weate UOC4 HPW2 S1 or S2
+Creativity in Art, Design and Education

-This course will introduce students to a range of theoretical explanations of creativity as applied to art. design and education practice.
-Exploration of creative subjects, problem solving and outcomes include, amongst others, Vasarian and Kantian notions of genius and creative personality; theories of the creative process, divergent thinking and problem solving: aesthetic theories of the creativity and information processing; revisionist critiques of creativity.
-Students will investigate, interpret and apply theories of creativity across a number of disciplines through through a series of lectures, seminars and workshops.
+This course will introduce students to a range of theoretical explanations of creativity as applied to art, design and education practice.
+Exploration of creative subjects, problem solving and outcomes include, amongst others, Vasarian and Kantian notions of genius and creative personality; theories of the creative process, divergent thinking and problem solving; aesthetic theories of the creative; creativity and information processing; revisionist critiques of creativity.
+Students will investigate, interpret and apply theories of creativity across a number of disciplines through a series of lectures, seminars and workshops.